July 26, 2018 by Carly Paracholski

 For comparison purposes, an attack battlecard is like a formal resume, where you highlight every aspect of your professional career in the best light possible.
 Attack battlecards start by listing out all of the strengths that your company has and then follows up with examples, customer testimonials, landmines, and pricing to support your claims

 Our tip for curators is to start building your attack battlecard by conducting a win-loss analysis to first generate a list of reasons why you win.
-This will help identify your strengths, which can later be broken down into specific battlecards such as “Why We Win”, “Key Strengths”, or “Landmines to Lay”.
+This will help identify your strengths, which can later be broken down into specific sales battlecards such as “Why We Win”, “Key Strengths”, or “Landmines to Lay”.

 You can check out all of our attack and defense-specific sales battlecards in our library to-date by following the links below:

 Or you can check our full library of competitive battlecards here.

 Ready for more awesome information about competitive intelligence and sales battlecards?
-Subscribe to our Competitive Battlecards 101 series and we will send you all of the Attack and Defense sales battlecards.
+Subscribe to our Competitive Battlecards 101 series and we will send you new Attack and Defense sales battlecards every week(ish).